Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x8C: Protobuf data packet

-Sent by the external device for the purpose of configuring its information subscription from the GO device.
-The GO device will respond with 0x26.
+Sent by the external device for the purpose of configuring its information subscription.
+The GO device will respond with 0x26 ack.
+The information mentioned above refers to a payload containing data encoded in the protobuf format.

 |   | Bytes | Position |
 | --- | --- | --- |